Last updated June 18, 2026

-Get Your Database Size
+Check Your Database Size

-In most cases, the dump and restore strategy for migration is suitable if your database size is less than 100 GB.
 With Azure, there are multiple ways to determine your database size.
-When you select your database from the list of Azure resources, navigate to Monitoring > Metrics
+When you select your database from the list of Azure resources, navigate to Monitoring > Metrics, and select the Database Size metric for the chart.

 In the example, our database size is just under 80 MB.

-For a more accurate size reading, connect to your database instance and use the list databases \l+
+For a more accurate size reading, connect to your database instance and use the list databases \l+ command.
+Navigate to Settings > Connect to find your connection details.

-statements show your database connection string values.
-The connection string for using the psql
+The various export statements show your database connection string values.
+The connection string for using the psql client uses the format:

 postgres://DB_USERNAME:DB_PASSWORD@DB_HOST:DB_PORT/DB_NAME